trevordblack/Juliog/README.md

 julia> lower_nibble = word[3:0]
 ```

-Alternatively, the following is also fine
+Of course, the colon-equals operator is also fine

 ```julia
 julia> word = Input()[7:0]